-Both Johnson’s Beach and Perdido Key State Park offer miles of access to the gulf for their respective entry fees.
+Both Johnson’s Beach and Perdido Key State Park offer miles of access to the gulf for their respective entrance fees.
 Dead shrimp and sand fleas are common baits used to target pompano and whiting.
-Other cuts and live baits are used effectively as well.
+Other cut and live baits are used effectively as well.
 Baits are fished on dropper loops with pyramid weights.
 Casting spoons and plugs is another option.
-Schools of Spanish mackerel and Bonita often swim down the beach feeding on available forage.
+Schools of Spanish mackerel and bonita often swim down the beach feeding on available forage.
 There is always a chance of hooking into a big redfish, black drum, or even a shark along the gulf beaches.

 The ability to get off the beach with a boat opens up trolling and bottom fishing options.
-Red snapper is carefully managed and is abundant in the region.
+Red snapper are carefully managed and are abundant in the region.
 Spanish and king mackerel are ubiquitous in all but the winter months.
-These game are targeted by small boats and even kayaks in the nearshore environment under fair weather conditions.
+These game are targeted by small boats and even kayaks in the near shore environment under fair weather conditions.
 Larger offshore boats can find amberjack and big game such as billfish further out.
 Many area marinas offer charters for this type of activity and hold annual tournaments between Memorial Day and Labor Day.

 A local go-to, as the rest of the bite slows a little over winter, is sheepshead.
 These fish spawn through the end of the winter.
 They can be easily be targeted around any structure in the passes where the estuarine bays meet the gulf at either end of the key.
 Fish using fluorocarbon leaders, sharp hooks, and shellfish for bait.
 Most folks use live shrimp or fiddler crabs.